amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/GettingStarted.md

 **Before You Begin:**
 - Ensure you have **the organization ID**
 - Optionally, have the **serial numbers** of devices whose uplink addresses you want to retrieve..
-- Ensure you have your **Meraki API key** ready.
+- Ensure you have your **Meraki API key** (Bearer Token) ready.

 Follow these steps to get uplink addresses for specific devices:

-1. Send a GET request to the /organizations/:organizationId/devices/uplinks/addresses/byDevice endpoint.
+1. Send a GET request to the `/organizations/:organizationId/devices/uplinks/addresses/byDevice` endpoint.
 For more information, see [Get organization devices uplink addresses by device](##!get-organization-devices-uplinks-addresses-by-device)
 2. Include serials[] query parameters for the devices.
 Use the following formats for GET requests:
    - For a single device:
      ```